Michigan Child Custody Lawyers

 Modifying Michigan Child Custody Orders

-When children under the age of 18 are involved in a divorce, three issues are ultimately addressed: custody, parenting time, and child support.
+When children under the age of 18 are involved in a divorce, three issues are ultimately addressed: child custody, parenting time, and child support.
 Once this determination is made, an order is entered by which the parties will be expected to follow indefinitely.

 However, as life happens and time passes, the original custody order may need to be modified.